Dvik/Taskzy/README.md

 # Contribute

-Contribution are always welcome.
+Contributions are always welcome.
 If you feel you find the app lacking in some aspect, just create an issue or better create a PR.

+# Build

-You would have to generate your own keys for the Google Awareness API.
+You would have to generate your own keys for the Google Awareness API and

 # Featured